Bye-bye Seasonal Affective Disorder: The Power of Outdoor Workouts

 Exercise in the cold will activate your brown adipose tissue (BAT) and improve your body’s ability to thermoregulate while burning extra calories.

-THE BEST WAY TO FIGHT THE WINTER BLUES
+THE BEST WAY TO FIGHT SEASONAL AFFECTIVE DISORDER

 Seasonal Affective Disorder (SAD) can affect anyone and occurs in 6-14% of the population depending on where you live.
 (13) Besides making you feel terrible, SAD can contribute to weight gain through increased comfort eating and time alone.
 (14)